 You can close your account at any time.
 See the PayPal Help Centre for how to do this.

 We may close your account at our convenience by providing you with two months’ prior notice.
-We may also close your account at any time if:

 - We suspect that your account has been accessed without your authorisation.

-Where we decide to close your account we will provide you with notice of account closure and where practicable, the reasons for closing your account, together with the ability to withdraw any undisputed funds that we are holding.
+Where we decide to close your account, we will provide you with notice of account closure and where practicable, the reasons for closing your account, together with the ability to withdraw any undisputed funds that we are holding.

 When your account is closed:

 - This user agreement terminates immediately, except that this user agreement survives termination to the extent and for so long as we require to deal with the closure of your account and to comply with applicable laws and regulations.

 - We may cancel any pending transactions and you will forfeit any balances associated with special funding arrangements.

 - We may suspend, limit or terminate your access to or use of our services, websites, software, systems (including any networks and servers used to provide any of the services) operated by us or on our behalf or some or all of the services.

 - You will remain liable for all outstanding obligations under this user agreement related to your account prior to closure.